 Dr. Katherine Sammler is trained as a geographer, with a background in atmospheric science and physics.
 She is currently an assistant professor at California State University Maritime in the department of Global Studies & Maritime Affairs.
 She conducts research at the intersection of science and politics in the realm of oceans, atmospheres, and outer space.
 In all areas, her work considers the role of knowledge, law, and power in defining global commons, access, and environmental justice.
 She has recently published on the politics of seabed mining and indigenous rights in New Zealand, and public versus private rights to offplanet resources at the Spaceport America launch site in New Mexico.
-She is currently conducting research on astronomy and space infrastructure in Hawaii in relation to Native Hawaiian sovereignty.
+She is currently conducting research on astronomy and space infrastructure in Hawaii in relation to settler colonial observation and occupation.

 Last updated August 2019